• Skip to main content

 Several things could be going on for this to happen:

-• There was oil on something that came into contact with the aquafaba;
+• There was oil on something that came into contact with the aquafaba.

-• Your aquafaba was too watery;
+• Your aquafaba was too watery.

-• You left out the apple cider vinegar stabilizer;
+• You left out the apple cider vinegar stabilizer.

 • You made ingredient substitutions or added something extra.
-It's important to follow this recipe exactly as it's written for it to work. (and no, cocoa powder will not work as a substitute for the melted chocolate)
+It's important to follow this recipe exactly as it's written for it to work.

 My Mousse Turned out Grainy

-Your chocolate was too warm or your aquafaba was too cold.
+• Your chocolate was too warm, or your aquafaba was too cold.

 My Mousse Turned Out Watery

-You added the chocolate too soon before the aquafaba reached stiff peaks or you did not whip the aquafaba for long enough after it reached the stiff peaks stage.
+• You didn't whip the aquafaba for long enough after it reached the stiff peaks stage.

 Close up shot of a bowl of chickpea water chocolate mousse topped with coconut whipped cream and a cherry.